 Even though it is legal for adults 21 and up to possess and consume small amounts of marijuana, people can still be charged with marijuana offenses if they do not follow the laws.

-An experienced criminal defense lawyer at the Shah Law Firm can help you understand these laws and what you should avoid preventing yourself from being charged with a marijuana-related crime in 2022.
+An experienced criminal defense lawyer at the Shah Law Firm can help you understand these laws and what you should avoid to prevent yourself from being charged with a marijuana-related crime in 2022.

 How Legalized Recreational Marijuana Laws have Changed in Arizona?